timschreiber/timschreiber.github.com/_posts/2015-01-25-persistence-ignorant-asp-net-identity-with-patterns-part-2.md

     Uninstall-Package Microsoft.AspNet.Identity.EntityFramework

 Since we don't want to couple the Presentation Layer to SQL Server, let's go ahead and delete the `App_Data` folder, too.
-We'll worry about persistence in Part 3.
+We'll worry about persistence in [Part 3][3].

 ####The Domain Layer####

 The next thing we need to do is create a class library for our Domain Layer.
 Our application domain is made up of our entity classes, interfaces for our repositories, and our Unit of Work interface.
-Our Data Layer (which we'll code in Part 3) will implement these interfaces to allow our entities to be persisted to a data store.
+Our Data Layer (which we'll code in [Part 3][3]) will implement these interfaces to allow our entities to be persisted to a data store.
 The Domain Layer forms the core of our entire, well-layered, loosely-coupled application architecture.

 So let's add a Class Library project to the solution.
 I called mine `Mvc5IdentityExample.Domain`.
 Once the project has been created, let's add two folders: `Entities` and `Repositories`.